owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 In [the last case
 study](/programming/2019/03/24/property-based-testing-in-a-screencast-editor-case-study-1.html)
-we looked at timeline flattening.
-This one is not quite as long, I promise!
-It covers the video classifier, how it was tested before, and the bugs I found when I wrote property-based tests for it.
+on property-based testing (PBT) in Komposition we looked at timeline flattening.
+This post covers the video classifier, how it was tested before, and the bugs I found when I wrote property tests for it.

 ## Classifying Scenes in Imported Video

 Komposition can automatically classify _scenes_ when importing video files.
-Scenes are segments that are considered either _still_ or _moving_:
+This is a central productivity feature in the application, effectively cutting recorded screencast material automatically, letting the user focus on arranging the scenes of their screencast.
+Scenes are segments that are considered _moving_, as opposed to _still_ segments:

 * A still segment is a sequence of at least $S$ seconds of _near-equal_ frames